Junior Eurovision Song Contest: Origins and history

 Prior to 2007, a participating broadcaster's failure in not broadcasting the contest live would incur a fine.
 Now broadcasters are no longer required to broadcast the contest live, but may transmit it with some delay at a time that is more appropriate for children's television broadcast.

 The 2007 contest was the subject of the 2008 documentary Sounds Like Teen Spirit: A Popumentary.
 The film followed several contestants as they made their way through the national finals and onto the show itself.
-It was shown at the Toronto International Film Festival 2008 and was premiered in Ghent, Belgium and Limassol, Cyprus where the 2008 contest was held.
+It was shown at the Toronto International Film Festival 2008 and was premiered in Ghent, Belgium and also in Limassol, Cyprus, where the 2008 contest was held.

 Format

 The format of the contest has remained relatively unchanged over the course of its history in that the format consists of successive live musical performances by the artists entered by the participating broadcasters.
 The EBU claims that the aim of the programme is "to promote young talent in the field of popular music, by encouraging competition among the [...] performers".

-The programme was always screened on a Saturday night in late November/early December and lasts approximately two hours fifteen minutes.
-Since 2016, the contest is screened on an early Sunday evening.
+The programme is usually on a Saturday night in November or December and lasts approximately two hours and fifteen minutes.
+Between 2016 and 2023, the contest was screened on Sunday afternoon instead.

-Traditionally the contest will consist of an opening ceremony in which the performers are welcomed to the event, the performances of the entries, a recap of the songs to help televoting viewers decide which entries to vote for, an interval act usually performed after the televoting has closed, the results of the televoting or back-up jury voting which is then followed by the declaration of the winner and a reprise of the winning song.
+Traditionally the contest will consist of an opening ceremony in which the performers are welcomed to the event, the performances of the entries, a recap of the songs to help televoting viewers decide which entries to vote for, an interval act usually performed after the televoting has closed, the results of the televoting or back-up jury voting which is then followed by the declaration of the winning song and its reprise.
 At various points throughout the show, networks may opt out for a few minutes to screen a commercial break.

 Since 2008 the winning entry of each contest has been decided by a mixture of televoting and national juries, each counting for fifty per cent of the points awarded by each country.
 The winners of all previous contests had been decided exclusively by televoting.
 The ten entries that have received the most votes in each country are awarded points ranging from one to eight, then ten and twelve.
-These points are then announced live during the programme by a spokesperson representing the participating country (who, like the participants, is aged between ten and fifteen).
-Once all participating countries have announced their results, the country that has received the most points is declared the winner of that year's contest.
+These points are then announced live during the programme by a spokesperson appointed by the corresponding participating broadcaster (who, like the performers, is aged between ten and fifteen).
+Once all participating countries have announced their results, the song that has received the most points is declared the winner of that year's contest.

 Until 2013 the winners receive a trophy and a certificate.
-Since 2013 contest the winner, runner-up and third place all win trophies and certificates.
+Between 2013 and 2016 contest the winner, runner-up and third place all won trophies and certificates.